matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 [Z-Table](https://www.ztable.net/)

-For the purpose of this course, we will use R to compute these values more precisely.
+For this course, we will use R to compute these values more precisely.
 There are three functions of primary interest:

 | Function | Parameters | Returns | Example |
 |----------|------------|---------|---------|